-- 1. C/OH NAME: Enter your full name. - 2.
-FILER ID: If you are filing with the Commission, enter your Filer ID.
-If you do not file with the Commission, you are not required to enter a Filer ID. - 3.
+- 1. CANDIDATE NAME: Enter your full name. - 2.
+FILER ID: If you are filing with the Ethics Commission, enter your filer identification number.
+If you do not file with the Ethics Commission, you are not required to enter a Filer ID. - 3.
 SIGNATURE: You must sign this section to indicate that you understand the consequences of filing a final report. - 4.
-FILER WHO IS NOT AN OFFICEHOLDER: Complete this section if you are not an officeholder at the time of filing your final report.
-Be sure to check the appropriate box in both sections A and B and sign on the "Signature" line. - 5.
-OFFICEHOLDER: Complete this section if you are an officeholder at the time of filing your final report.
-You must check the box to indicate awareness of further filing requirements.
+CAMPAIGN FUNDS AND ASSETS: Check the appropriate boxes in both sections A and B and sign on the "Signature" line.